 You must write at least 600 words (about one page SINGLE-SPACED typewritten or two pages longhand.
-Do not use wide margins or point size larger than 12 point.
 (You should check the number of words using the "word count" command in most word processors - for example, in Microsoft Word, that command is found in the "Tools" menu.)
 For full credit write a little TOO much!
 (These will not be read to the class!
 Write about anything you feel comfortable about having the teacher read.)

 Many, if not all of us have had particularly negative experiences with mathematics and especially mathematics teaching.
 Perhaps you can remember a specific incident which seems to have impacted your learning and study of mathematics since that time.
 Or your experiences might have been primarily positive and supportive: success in a difficult class, a teacher who acknowledged your skills at mathematics, an enjoyment in doing mathematics.
 Write about those experiences that have been most important to you in the greatest detail.
 Be specific and describe the circumstances and the people involved.
-Think about the later impact of your experiences how do they still affect you today?
+Think about the later impact of your experiences - how do they still affect you today?